-We must wait in the late 60's for local producers to understand the enormous potential of this vine, helped by research and experimentation that have identified Croatine clones in accordance with the needs of the producers.
+We must wait in the late 60's for local producers to understand the enormous potential of this vine.
+At that time research and experimentation institutes have identified Croatina clones in accordance with the needs of the producers.

 Some ampelographic nods

-The sprout is cottony, green, whitish with pink shade, with leafy and greenish-colored leaves with bronzed shades.
-The leaf is of medium dimension, trilobed pentagonal, sometimes quinquelobed; the top side is smooth, the inferior arachnid.
-The bunch is big, sometimes conical with a medium wedge.
-The grape is medium, spheroid with consistent, pruinose, dark blue skin.
-The pulp is juicy and has a characteristic astringent flavor.
+Sprout is cottony, green, whitish with pink shade, with leafy and greenish-colored leaves with bronzed shades.
+Leaf is of medium dimension, trilobed pentagonal, sometimes quinquelobed; the top side is smooth, the inferior arachnid.
+Bunch is big, sometimes conical with a medium wedge.
+Grape is medium, spheroid with consistent, pruinose, dark blue skin.
+Pulp is juicy and has a characteristic astringent flavor.

 Traditionally cultivated in the hilly area, especially in the municipalities of Rovescala, S. Damiano al Colle, Montù Beccaria, Stradella, Canneto Pavese, Broni and Castana, Croatina is a vine of medium vigor and production that requires clayey calcareous soils, with not too much potassium .
 Production is good but unsteady.
 Maturation is late period.